 The 3R-Project.
 Enabling new beginnings for women in distress and their children

 The global situation of COVID-19 came to aggravate a latent problem in the Mexican society: the violence against women.

 According to the United Nations, the land rates as one of the most violent countries for women in the world.
 The National Institute of Statistics and Geography in Mexico (INEGI), reports that 66% of all women age 15 and older have experienced some kind of violence in their lives (emotional, physical, sexual, and/or mental abuse).

-Our understanding is that the wellbeing of the children and their school performance depends not only on themselves, but a main influencer is the physical and emotional health of their mothers.
+Our understanding is that the wellbeing of children and their school performance depends not only on them, but a main influencer is the physical and emotional health of their mothers.

 Bearing this in mind, in the middle of the pandemic we started the 3R-Project.
 A program aiming to support the participants to RESTORE their psychological and emotional health, to help them acknowledging RESPONSIBILITY for their own lives and decisions, and to empower them to REINVEST into other’s people’s lives.